 But it’s not so much the air conditioning system itself, or even its cooling capacity.

-The issue in question is the refrigerant these units have to create the comfort we enjoy.
+The issue in question is the refrigerant these units has to create the comfort we enjoy.

 Installed after 2010